 As I mentioned in my previous post about New Challenges, I have started a full-time job after many years of freelancing.
 One of the first challenges I've been facing is better time and energy management.

-When I used to freelance, I was was able to work on multiple things during the day including my personal projects, client projects, accounting errands, home errands, so on...
-However my current role in the Investment Banking requires me to join many meetings during the day and make sure that product teams have the designs they need to proceed in agreed timelines.
-So, once the working hours start, I'm 100% in this full time work.
+When I used to freelance, I was able to work on multiple things during the day including my personal projects, client projects, accounting errands, home errands, so on...
+However, my current role in Investment Banking requires me to join many meetings during the day and make sure that product teams have the designs they need to proceed in agreed timelines.
+So, once the working hours start, I'm 100% in this full-time work.

 This gives me about 1.5 hours before kids wake up and all the meetings start.
 I must say I don't remember when I was so productive last time!
-There is something magical about that early morning with fresh mind.
-I get so much done in that ~1h and I'm looking forward to expand it 2h+.
-I'll try getting up 5am next week, and move to 4:30am next.
+There is something magical about that early morning with a fresh mind.
+I get so much done in that ~1h and I'm looking forward to expanding it to 2h+.
+I'll try getting up at 5 am next week, and move to 4:30 am next.

-There is no much I want to do out of work without neglecting my family and personal health.
-I still get to spend time with my kids after work, and time with my wife after kids go to bed, and while everybody is in sleep in early morning, I have my time to do whatever I see value at; read, write, code, design, ...
+There is not much I want to do out of work without neglecting my family and personal health.
+I still get to spend time with my kids after work, and time with my wife after the kids go to bed, and while everybody is asleep in the early morning, I have my time to do whatever I see value at; read, write, code, design, ...